JESUS ON LEADERSHIP

 What makes a leader?

 More importantly, what makes a good leader?
-With so many different opinions on the topic, how can we know the truth?
+How can we know the truth when we have so many different opinions on the topic?

 Let’s look at the life of Jesus and what His life taught us about leadership.